exoplatform/exo-documentation/docs/Security.rst

 Login Brute Force Attacks Protection
 =================================

-To prevent an attack based on brute force on login/password form, a built-in protection mechanism exists.
-When multiple failed login attempts occur in a short time, the target user account is temporarily locked for a few minutes.
+To prevent an attack based on brute force on login/password form, a built-in protection mechanism exists : when multiple failed login attempts occur in a short time, the target user account is temporarily locked for a few minutes.

-When an account is locked, the user can immediately unlock it by resetting its password through a __forgot password__ request.
+When an account is locked, the user can immediately unlock it by resetting its password through a **forgot password** request.

 Two properties control the brute force attack protection mechanism.
 To configure it, you can add them in ``exo.properties``.